When you attempt to open, restore or backup your company file, you see one of these errors:

-NOTE: If your file is hosted on Right Networks, please use this article: Resolving 6000/6177 errors on Right Networks
+If your file is hosted on Right Networks, please refer to Resolving 6000/6177 errors on Right Networks.

 Your solution depends on what action you were taking when the error occurred.
-Please choose the appropriate selection.
+Please choose from the following scenario and follow the recommended troubleshooting steps for it.

 Intuit recommends more than one solution for this problem.
 The first solution may solve your problem, or you may need to try all of them to resolve the issue.
 For best results, perform the solutions in the order shown.

-The following steps are to be used if the QuickBooks File Doctor can't run successfully on your computer or you prefer a manual solution.
+The following are the manual steps that QuickBooks File Doctor performs automatically in Solution 1.
+Use these if the File Doctor cannot run successfully on your computer or if you prefer a manual solution.

 Note: Due to the complexity and number of available firewall applications, Intuit can't provide support for specific firewall issues.